 Loyal Gallery presents an exhibition and book release with Swedish photographer Louise Enhörning.
 Working with distorted color, saturated or completely stripped of pigment, Enhörning presents a body of work she refers to as self-portraits.

 The concept of self-portrayal equals both power and vulnerability.
 As straightforward as it is complex, as freeing as it is restrictive.
 A subject can easily be converted into an object, be it by the viewer or the artist themselves.
 Louise Enhörning works with self-portrayal unconventionally – she is not there.
 Possibly to escape objectification, to present herself without flesh, through perception.
 Enhörning is the person in control, shooting a picture of a shiny car window surface, reflecting leafy vegetation above it.
 She is altering colors, to fit her idea of what a loving palette is.
-We stand unarmed in front of the images, forced to experience Enhörning as Enhörning would, and unarguably has.
+We stand unarmed in front of the images, forced to experience Enhörning as Enhörning would.
 “Agape” brings us on a journey to explore love without a body to desire, without skin to touch with our minds.
 Instead, we are given a pass into someone else’s.